A cautionary tale in community crisis management

 Tuesday afternoon saw GDC treated to a talk about community management by a former scientist who now does that most thankless task in the world of videogaming.
 Emma Siu got her start in games by helping a friend with the non-combat MMO Wander, a beautiful game that nevertheless released with more than a few serious bugs--the press, after an initial and familiar cycle of hype, wasn’t impressed; neither were the players.

 This was Siu’s trial by fire, initiating her into the world of community management, where bad press (some calling it the “worst” game on the PS4) led to a cycle of worldwide anger.
-Supporting the game publicly and privately “took a heavy toll” on Siu, “shit really was on fire, leading to emotional strain, stress, and ultimately tears,” she said.
+Supporting the game publicly and privately “took a heavy toll” on Siu.
+“Shit really was on fire, leading to emotional strain, stress, and ultimately tears,” she said.

 She walked us through how she navigated these challenges.
 She began by highlighting a lengthy but polite Facebook feedback comment about Wander.
 This is the type of criticism you should encourage and actively reply to.